Captain Video and His Video Rangers: Production

+A TV schedule showing programming from 4 pm. to 10 p.m., Thursday, September 16, 1954, for four TV stations in Chicago.
+Captain Video aired at 6 p.m. on WGN-TV that day.

 Even for its time, when early television productions often were thrown-together affairs, the quality of the show might be considered crude or low-budget, owing much to the fact that the show was done live and DuMont had a meager budget to work with.
 A laudatory review by comic author Dave Barry referenced the "Captain Video Rocket Ring", a promotional tie-in piece of merchandise distributed via Power House candy bars, saying that the ring "seemed to have a higher production value than the actual TV show."

 In the early days of the series, the show featured often incoherent scripts, along with jarring plot shifts to old Western films.
 This led to derision of the show by the critics of the day, although it always was wildly popular with kids and many adults.
 This improved after 1952 when scripts began being written by such major science fiction writers active at the time as Damon Knight, James Blish, Jack Vance, and Arthur C. Clarke.
 These late scripts displayed more intelligence, discipline and imagination than most of the other children's sci-fi series scripts of the era.
 Other well-known authors who occasionally wrote for the program included Isaac Asimov, Cyril M. Kornbluth, Milt Lesser, Walter M. Miller, Jr., Robert Sheckley, J. T. McIntosh, and Robert S. Richardson.
 One of the more prolific writers for the show was Maurice C. Brachhausen—who wrote under the name M.C.
 Brock, and later had his own production company, Brock Video Productions.

 Throughout the run of the series, it had a meager budget despite its success with the general public.
 In fact, according to most records, the show's "prop budget" was a miserly $25 per week, supplemented by items borrowed from nearby sporting goods shops, as cited by Al Hodge in a radio interview on National Public Radio.
 Few special effects were evident until the team of Russell and Haberstroh was hired in September 1952.
 For the rest of the program's episodes, they provided effective model and effects work, pre-filmed in 16 mm format and cut into the live broadcast as needed.